 First of all you should familiarize yourself with the Legend we use throughout the site.
 This section was created with the hardcore Tekkenite in mind.
 If you really want to master your favorite characters you should definitely take a look at the frame information.
 And while frame data isn't the gospel, it will help you understand what are the bad moves to use and which moves would be prime retaliation options.
 Tekken 5 runs at 60 frames per second.

-It is important to note that sometimes you can block before you can actually input a command, this is often the case with minor stuns and guard breaks.
+It is very important to note that sometimes you can block before you can actually input a command, this is often the case with minor stuns and guard breaks.
 Thus a -12 for example doesn't necessarily mean you can't block for 12 frames (After Jin's Kazama Fury for example you can block almost instantly yet you cannot move for nearly half a second).
 Most moves with a disadvantage of 8 or less can be considered safe moves as it takes at least 8 for your opponent to execute a standard jab and in some cases your opponent will not even be within jab range and you have to add on whatever amount of frames it take for him to dash within hitting range.
+Christie has the ability to shorten recovery time after certain moves with a side step or using recover crouching cancels.

 Command Column